-In the context of the 400th anniversary of the artist's birth – an event that has triggered a number of initiatives throughout the city of Seville to celebrate and disseminate Murillo's work – these two magnificent paintings that belong to La Caridad have been the object of a major conservation project.
+In the context of the 400th anniversary of the artist's birth – an event triggered a number of initiatives throughout the city of Seville to celebrate and disseminate Murillo's work – these two magnificent paintings belonging to La Caridad were the object of a major conservation project.
 In 2017, with the participation of the Fundación La Caixa, experts at the IAPH restored and documented the two works.
-Following the restoration, Factum Foundation contributed to this ambitious project by recording the paintings, including the gilded frames, with non-contact, high-resolution technologies.
+Following the restoration, in 2018 Factum Foundation contributed to this ambitious project by recording the paintings, including the gilded frames, with non-contact, high-resolution technologies.
 The information obtained will be of great value for the conservation, study and dissemination of Murillo's work.

-As a result of this initial project, arranged by Casilda Ybarra from Colnaghi/Coll&Cortés, Factum Foundation aims to continue employing cutting-edge technology to document the golden age of the 17th century Sevillian Baroque, whose representatives include Murillo, Pedro Roldán and Valdés Leal, amongst others.
+Following this project, arranged by Casilda Ybarra, Factum Foundation aims to continue employing cutting-edge technology to document the golden age of the 17th century Sevillian Baroque, whose representatives include Murillo, Pedro Roldán and Valdés Leal, amongst others.
 The Hermandad de la Santa Caridad houses some of the finest examples of these artists' work.

 Bartolomé Esteban Murillo, The Miracle of the Fish and Bread, 1669-70, 236 x 575 cm

 Bartolomé Esteban Murillo, Moses drawing Water from the Rock, 1669-70, 236 x 575 cm